 - Simply remember email addresses instead of digging for them every time

 - Organize reporters by their beat so I can make sure I’m pitching them correctly

 - Track the last time I was in touch with a reporter so I know if it’s been enough time to pitch again or if it’s too soon

 - Track which reporters have written about us before so we know that they’re warm contacts when pitching

 - Be able to do my job more quickly and easily because I can scan for which reporters write about a particular topic

 Back when I worked at Fluidware (acquired by Survey Monkey) the spreadsheet I used was organized in tabs for local media, which was anyone in Ottawa, national/international media and finally online media.
 Since then, I’ve used different systems.

-When I was at Getaround, we organized the spreadsheet by city, so Portland, D.C., San Francisco and Chicago (all of the cities Getaround is in ? ).
-Worked well for us then!
+When I was at Getaround, we organized the spreadsheet by the city, so Portland, D.C., San Francisco and Chicago and it worked well for us then!